udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 **Objection:** Per-subscription configuration won't scale to an organization the size of Trey Research.
 How can governance controls be implemented with minimum per-subscription configuration overhead?

 **Answer:** Azure subscriptions should be grouped into a management group hierarchy.
 The root of this hierarchy is the tenant root management group.
-Under this root, a tree of managemnet groups can be implemented to represent the business units and subunits within the organization.
+Under this root, a tree of management groups can be implemented to represent the business units and sub-units within the organization.
 Each Azure subscription is then assigned to a management group node within this tree.

 Many Azure governance controls be assigned at the management group scope, which means they apply across all subscriptions under that management group node.
 This enables a single configuration to apply consistently and reliably across a large number of subscriptions.
 Supported controls include Azure policy and Azure role-based access control.
 In addition, Azure Advisor, Security Center, and Activity Logs all support management group views.

 **Objection:** As well as implementing our governance rules on how Azure is used, we need a way to audit that no deployments have been made that bypass those rules.
 This audit needs to scale across the entire organization.

-**Answer:** Implement governance rules using Azure Policy, and assign those Policies at the root tenant management group scope.
+**Answer:** Implement governance rules using Azure Policy and assign those Policies at the root tenant management group scope.
 This ensures the policy is applied across all subscriptions within the organization.

 As well as controlling resource deployments, Azure policy provides compliance reports to identify any out-of-policy resource.
 Deploying the policy at the tenant root management group scope provides a single reports for all resources in the organization.
 If more fine-grained reporting is required, this can be achieved by deploying the policy at the appropriate scope.